-The Company's future success depends upon its ability to aggregate compelling content and deliver that content through its online properties.
+Our future success depends upon our ability to aggregate compelling content and deliver that content through our online properties.
 Much of the content that attracts users to the Yahoo! online properties, such as news items, stock quotes, weather reports, maps and audio and video content, is licensed from third parties such as Reuters and TIBCO.
 In particular, Yahoo!
 Broadcast relies on major sports organizations, radio and television stations, record labels, cable networks, businesses, colleges and universities, film producers and distributors, and other organizations for a large portion of the content available on the site.
 Our ability to maintain and build relationships with third-party content providers will be critical to our success.
 We may be unable to enter into or preserve relationships with the third parties whose content we seek to obtain.
 Many of our current licenses for third-party content extend for a period of less than two years and there can be no guarantee that they will be renewed upon their expiration.
 In addition, as competition for compelling content increases both locally and abroad, Yahoo!'s content providers may increase the prices at which they offer their content to Yahoo! and potential content providers may not offer their content on terms agreeable to Yahoo!.
-An increase in the prices charged to us by third-party content providers may and there they content providers may an offer their content on terms agreeable to Yahoo!.
-An increase with third parties are non-exclusive.
-Accordingly, other webcasters may be able to offer similar or identical content.
-Likewise, most sports and entertainment content available on our online properties are also available on other media such as radio or television.
+An increase in the prices charged to us by third-party content providers could have a material adverse effect on our business, operating results and financial condition.
+Further, many of our content licenses with third parties are non-exclusive.
+Accordingly, other Webcasters may be able to offer similar or identical content.
+Likewise, most sports and entertainment content available on our online properties are also available on other media like radio or television.
+These media are currently, and for the foreseeable future will be, much more widely adopted for listening or viewing such content than the

-These media are currently, and for the foreseeable future will be, much more widely adopted for listening or viewing such content than the Web.
+Web.
 These factors also increase the importance of our ability to deliver compelling editorial content and personalization of this content for users in order to differentiate ourselves.
-If we are unable to license or acquire compellin other companies broadcast content that is similar to or the same as that provided by Yahool, or if we do not develop compelling editorial content or personalization services, the number our online properties may not grow at all or at a slower rate than anticipated, which would decrease our advertising revenue. elling content, mber of users o
+If we are unable to license or acquire compelling content, if other companies broadcast content that is similar to or the same as that provided by Yahoo!, or if we do not develop compelling editorial content or personalization services, the number of users on our online properties may not grow at all or at a slower rate than anticipated, which would decrease our advertising revenue.